vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tkg-avi-dns.md

 The Purpose of thie Document is to demonstrate how we can leverage AVI DNS Virtual Service to as a DNS Server for workload application.For More information Please refer [**Product Documentation**](https://docs.vmware.com/en/VMware-Tanzu-Mission-Control/services/tanzumc-using/GUID-EF35646D-8762-41F1-95E5-D2F35ED71BA1.html) .

-AVI DNS Virtual Service is available only in AVI Enterprice license or more.
+AVI DNS Virtual Service is available only in **AVI Enterprice** license or more.For more information about AVI DNS Architecture please refer product [documentation](https://avinetworks.com/docs/latest/avi-dns-architecture/)

 ## General Instructions for Installing AVI DNS and L7 Ingress Service Provider.

-NSX ALB as in L7 Ingress Service Provider
+NSX ALB as in **L7 Ingress Service Provider**

 We will be Deploying NSX ALB L7 ingress in NodePortLocal mode in our infrastructure, For more information please refer NSX ALB as in L4+L7 Ingress Service Provider Session in Referance Architecture.